The Greenberg functor revisited: The kernel of the change of level morphism

-The change of level morphism \eqref{tr} for group schemes has been discussed before in the unequal characteristics case (and for commutative groups) when the residue field $k$ is algebraically closed \cite[pp.~37-40]{beg}.
-We now discuss this morphism in the more general context of this paper.
+The change of level morphism \eqref{clm0} for group schemes has been discussed before (in a particular case) in \cite[pp.~37-40]{beg}.
+We now discuss this morphism in the more general setting of this paper.